Minor in Religion

 The minor in Religion allows students to complement a humanities or social sciences major with related coursework in the history or theory of religion, or to pursue an interest in religion as a balance to a major in the natural sciences.

 Six 4-credit religion (RN) courses completed with a grade of C or higher, including:

 - one RN course at the 100 level

 - at least one but not more than two RN courses at the 200 level

 - the remaining RN courses must be taken at the 300 level or higher

-Core Curriculum students may substitute either CAS CC 101 or CAS CC 102 for the required RN 100-level course.
+Core Curriculum students who have completed both CAS CC 101 and CAS CC 102 may substitute these for the one required RN 100-level course.